alexanu/afk_trader/cfn/readme.md

   - Your API Secret Key should go on line 21 of infra.yml

 ### Step 5 (Optional):
-- Make any necessay changes to main.py as you see fit.
+- Make any necessay changes to main.py or strategies.py as you see fit.
 If you'd like to implement your own trading strategy you can do so.

 ### Step 6:
 - Sign in to the AWS console